cruiex/spydrop/README.md

 ##  Disclaimer
 This project is built for **educational and ethical cybersecurity training purposes only**.
-The author does **not endorse or support any malicious use** of the provided code.
+The authors does **not endorse or support any malicious use** of the provided code.